keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 ## Use manifests

-Versions v0.8.2 and earlier of the Lifecycle Toolkit can be installed using manifests, although we recommend that you use Helm Charts because they allow you to easily customize your configuration.
+Versions v0.8.2 and earlier of Keptn can be installed using manifests, although we recommend that you use Helm Charts because they allow you to easily customize your configuration.